Eliot Community Human Services Inc jobs in Plymouth, MA - 676 jobs

 Who We Are Looking For:

-Are you the In-Home Behavioral Monitor we've been looking for?
+Are you the In-Home Behavioral Monitor (MA Level) we've been looking for?
 In this role, you will have the opportunity to share your passion for helping others by supporting our clients to achieve their goals!

 JRI's In-Home Behavioral Services program is a dedicated home-based initiative focused on helping youth recognize and manage challenging behaviors.
 Our team collaborates closely with both the child and their family to develop and execute personalized behavior plans aimed at enhancing the child's overall functioning.
 Our treatment approach is grounded in behavioral principles and tailored to address the distinct needs of each child and family.